Post

 I really wish Foobar2000 had a Linux version, in my opinion it’s probably the best Music player on desktops, so I tried to find alternatives, the best alternative I found was Strawberry which works well enough for me.

-CD ripping might be an unusual topic but I’m a big defender of physical media (mainly Music & Movies) and I have a big collection of CDs, back then I found dBpoweramp on Windows and oh my fricking god, it’s so so good, but sadly there’s no Linux version, so I’ve been using fre:ac & Audex.
+CD ripping might be an unusual topic, but I’m a big defender of physical media (mainly Music & Movies) and I have a big collection of CDs, back then I found dBpoweramp on Windows and oh my fricking god, it’s so, so good, but sadly there’s no Linux version, so I’ve been using fre:ac & Audex.

 Graphics

-I can’t write much about these as I wouldn’t consider myself an expert in this aspect, but these 3 programs I have listed out I always have installed and trust in case I ever need them, special mention for Krita, it’s so good I actually paid for it on Steam dispite it being free.
+I can’t write much about these as I wouldn’t consider myself an expert in this aspect, but these 3 programs I have listed out I always have installed and trust in case I ever need them, special mention for Krita, it’s so good I actually paid for it on Steam despite it being free.

 Digital audio workstation (DAW)

-Garageband is my current favourite DAW, it’s simple and has enough features for anyone to finish their songs, I really want to buy Logic Pro.
+GarageBand is my current favourite DAW, it’s simple and has enough features for anyone to finish their songs, I really want to buy Logic Pro.
 I do own a copy of Ableton lite, but last I used it I found it to be too convoluted, maybe I will try it out again later.

-My current tryout list are Logic & Bitwig.
+My current try-out list are Logic & Bitwig.

 Video-editing

-Again I don’t do video editing on the daily, but whenever I need to then Kdenlive & Shotcut are my prefered video-editor, both are cross-platform & Open-source.
+Again I don’t do video editing on the daily, but whenever I need to then Kdenlive & Shotcut are my preferred video-editor, both are cross-platform & Open-source.
 I want to try out Final Cut Pro in the future though.
 For screen-capture then OBS is a must of course.

 Game Launchers